borg286/minecraft2/README.md

 ### Knight Slime

 Once you have a smeltery and access to a purple slime island find the purple slime cubes and balls.
 Smelt with Iron and cobble.
-This material has very high durability and has the coveted Unnatural modifier.
-This modifier makes a higher than needed mining level contribute to a faster mining speed.
+This material has very high durability and has the coveted Unnatural modifier(see below).

 ### Great tools